All Products

 Automatically mount a NAS file system

-1. Log on to the NAS console and follow the on-screen instructions to activate NAS.
+1. Log on to the NAS console and follow the on-screen instructions to activate the File Storage NAS service.

-If NAS is already activated, skip this step.
+If the File Storage NAS service is already activated, skip this step.

 2. Log on to the EDS Enterprise console.